 If you get a counteroffer, first ask if you can get it in writing and with signatures by both your boss and HR.
 I am saying this for a reason because I have noticed that many people who do stay have a short life with that boss.
 After all, you have indicated that you would be willing to leave this job for another!

 If you think about a counteroffer, think honestly about why you want to leave – and protect yourself.
 Although staying may be a nice option, it may not be a solution to other existing problems (if progress in your job has stalled), or transfer to another group (if you have personal conflicts with your boss).

 Inform everyone who is touched by your departure

 After you have informed your supervisor, personally tell other managers or important employees with whom you have worked that you have resigned.
 Say it in such a way that you “thank” the person for helping you develop your career.

 For example: “I do not know if you’ve already heard it, but I’m resigning to work at a different company, and before I leave, I want to let you know how much I appreciated the cooperation with you.”
 These people may work elsewhere in the future, and you want them to keep positive memories of you.
 Who knows, maybe they will still affect your future career.

-Remember that few people are as free as those who have nothing to lose – but in the future it will not help if you let yourself go completely because you are leaving.
-You will definitely not be worse off if you are playing it nice in your last days/weeks, because you are on your way out, and soon you can leave it all behind you.
+Remember that few people are as free as those who have nothing to lose – but in the future, it will not help if you let yourself go completely because you are leaving.
+You will definitely not be worse off if you are playing it nicely in your last days/weeks, because you are on your way out, and soon you can leave it all behind you.